Financial Planning, Retirement Planning

 Note: Inherited IRAs and employer-sponsored IRAs and plans cannot be aggregated or combined.

-When should you take your RMD?
+When should you to take your RMD?

-You have to take your RMD by 12/31, but you can take it at any time during the year.
+You must take your RMD by 12/31, but you can take it at any time during the year.
+Some wait until year end to maximize tax-deferred earnings and avoid estimated taxes, if applicable.

 For those who are over 70.5 and charitably inclined, timing can be very important.
 Done right, a qualified charitable distribution (QCD) can satisfy your RMD without counting as taxable income, but only if you haven’t already satisfied your RMD when the QCD is made.
 If you are considering a QCD, you should consider delaying your RMD.